 Back shaving razors can be perfect for you if you have a very hairy back and your back hairs are thick.
 The ideal usage scenario for a back razor is when you don’t have anyone to help you with shaving your back and you have to do it by yourself.
 Also if your back hairs grow very quickly shaving them often by yourself using a back razor can be very convenient and cheap since it doesn’t cost much to replace the blades of a back razor.

-- The back hairs grow back within a few days of shaving them so you have to shave your back quite often.
+- Last a short time: The back hairs grow back within a few days of shaving them so you have to shave your back quite often.

-- You can get cuts if you are new to using back razors.
+- Cuts: You can get cuts if you are new to using back razors.

-- Require you to buy other shaving supplies such as shaving creams and post-shave conditioner.
+- Need supplies: Require you to buy other shaving supplies such as shaving creams and post-shave conditioner.